 Reading and writing are related in many ways.
 That is, reading and writing depend upon many of the same skills, strategies, and knowledge — though those are deployed in different ways in reading and writing.
 In fact, about 70% of the variation in reading and writing abilities are shared.
 For example, decoding and spelling are so closely aligned and learning to both pronounce and spell words simultaneously helps to increase decoding fluency.

 The Reading Eggs workbooks parallel the online program, and the designers have taken these facts into account.
 In any letter set of worksheets, children practice letter identification, letter sounds, and beginning sound recognition alongside letter formation.
 Actually, each workbook covers over 200 reading skills!
 And, each letter set practices those skills in new and unique ways, so your child doesn’t get bored.

 5. Use Appropriate Assessments

-Using appropriate assessment is a key component to teaching reading to preschoolers.
+Using appropriate assessment is a key component of teaching reading to preschoolers.
 But the thing is, having your preschooler sit for an hour to be drilled orally is not the best form of assessment.
 It’s not fun for the preschooler, nor is it the most accurate.
 Even in such an assessment might spit out a handy printable.

-Instead, some of the most valid kinds of assessment come in the form of observation or short and sweet worksheets.
+Instead, some of the most valid kinds of assessments come in the form of observation or short and sweet worksheets.
 The Reading Eggs workbooks make a quick way to assess a child’s learning in addition to the quick assessments the online program offers.
 They make handy “proof” that are great for hanging on the fridge or sending home with parents.

 Don’t forget to grab the discount code at the end of this post.